Murmansk

 Murmansk (Мурманск) is a port city and the administrative center of Murmansk Oblast in the far northwest part of Russia.
-It is the world's largest city north of the Arctic Circle and sits on both slopes and banks of a modest fjord, Kola Bay, an estuarine inlet of the Barents Sea, with its bulk on the east bank of the inlet.
-The city is a major port of the Arctic Ocean and is about 100 km from the border with Norway, 180 km from the border with Finland and 1930 km from Moscow.
+It is the world's largest city north of the Arctic Circle and sits on both slopes and banks of Kola Bay, with its bulk on the east bank of the inlet.
+The bay, a modest fjord, is an estuarine inlet of the Barents Sea.
+The city is a major port of the Arctic Ocean and is about 100 km from the border with Norway, 180 km from the border with Finland, and 1930 km from Moscow.

 Being a non-freezing port due to the warm North Atlantic Current, Murmansk resembles cities of its size across western Russia, with highway and railway access to the rest of Europe, and the northernmost trolleybus system on Earth.
-Its connectivity contrasts with the isolation of Arctic ports like the Siberian Dikson on the shores of the Kara Sea, and Iqaluit, in the Canadian Arctic.
+Its connectivity contrasts with the isolation of Arctic ports like the Siberian Dikson on the shores of the Kara Sea, and Iqaluit in the Canadian Arctic.
 Despite long, snowy winters, Murmansk's climate is moderated by the generally ice-free waters around it.

-There was a building boom in the early twentieth century's arms races.
+Murmansk grew substantially throughout the twentieth century, particularly after World War II during the Cold War arms race.
 Murmansk's population has been in decline since the end of the Cold War, from to 270,384 (2021 Census).